-Starting this fall, Wayne State M.B.A. students will be able to pursue a concentration in sport and entertainment management.
-A new full-time faculty member, Scott Tainsky, will join the Mike Ilitch School of Business to lead the program.
+Wayne State M.B.A. students are now able to pursue a concentration in sport and entertainment management.
+Professor Scott Tainsky has joined the Mike Ilitch School of Business to lead the program.

 "The sport and entertainment business requires very specific skills," Tainsky said.
 "For example, sport brings together a fan base from all walks of life, all ages, social groups, cultures, and so on.
 And there's no competition for market share; in fact, opposing teams must maintain a measure of equality to keep fans on the edge of their seats about who will win.
 All these things and more make the business of sport different from managing a traditional company, and we're excited to provide a training ground for our students with the support of Detroit's major teams and entertainment venues."

-When it opens in 2018, the new Mike Ilitch School of Business facility will be just steps away from Little Caesars Arena, the soon-to-be home of both the Detroit Red Wings and the Detroit Pistons, and within a short walk – less than a half-mile – of the Fox Theatre, the Fillmore, Ford Field and Comerica Park.
+The new Mike Ilitch School of Business facility is just steps away from Little Caesars Arena, the home of both the Detroit Red Wings and the Detroit Pistons, and within a short walk – less than a half-mile – of the Fox Theatre, the Fillmore, Ford Field and Comerica Park.

 "This program is an outgrowth of the legacy Mike Ilitch instilled in our school," said Ilitch School Dean Robert Forsythe.
 "Human resource leaders from Ilitch companies – which include the Detroit Tigers, Red Wings, Olympia Entertainment and MotorCity Casino Hotel – and the Pistons have expressed their support for the new program, as well as their intentions to host student interns and hire our graduates."